iCubbles/cubx-polymer-elements/webpackages/com.incowia.cubx-google-map/README.md

 13. **lastId**: last generated id (generated when the id of an element to be added is not provided).

 ## Markers, Directions and Polys
 Markers, directions and polys of the map can be added to the map using the `markers`, `directions` and `polys` input slots.
-Additionally, they can be added inidividually using the `markerToAdd`, `directionsToAdd` and `addPolys(poly)` input slots.
-They can also be removed individually using the `markerToRemove`, `directionsToRemove` and `polyToRemove` input slots.
+Additionally, they can be added inidividually using the `markerToAdd`, `directionsToAdd` and `polyToAdd` input slots.
+They can be also removed individually using the `markerToRemove`, `directionsToRemove` and `polyToRemove` input slots.

 | Object     | Properties                                                                                                                                                           |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|